nsdt-zhaw/ChargeFabrica/README.md

 git clone https://github.com/nsdt-zhaw/ChargeFabrica.git
 ```
 ## QuickStart
-It is recommended to start with the script
+It is recommended to start with the script [Drift_Diffusion_1D_IV_IONS_NIP_Example.py](Drift_Diffusion_1D_IV_IONS_NIP_Example.py) by executing it.
+Once the simulation is completed, the results are saved as .npy files in the ./Outputs folder
+The results can then be plotted using the [PlottingResults1D.py](PlottingResults1D.py) script.

 # Computation Time
 The 1D compute time with ions enabled on a Intel(R) Core(TM) i9-12900 desktop PC is roughly 1-2 minutes.